Ivor/record_list/README.md

 ```

 In the example above the implementation is in the module implementing `RecordList`.
 To allow defining multilpe steps in the same module the step `atom` is passed as the second argument.
-By passing in a different module you can share implemenation of a step between different datalists.
+By passing in a different module you can share implemenation of a step between different record lists.

 If you are using RecordList with Ecto, add `RecordListEcto` to your depedencies.
 Then pass the steps in that library as implementations when defining your record list.